model-checking/verify-rust-std/doc/src/challenges/0011-floats-ints.md

 ### Part 2: Safe API Verification

 Now, verify some of the safe APIs that leverage the unsafe integer methods from Part 1.
-Verify the safety of the following methods for each of the listed integer types:
+Verify the absence of arithmetic overflow/underflow and undefined behavior of the following methods for each of the listed integer types:

 | Method              | Integer Types |
 | :---           |     :---